romeopeter/fetchfully/README.md

 <br />

-**Simple Fetch** is an object-first NPM package that simplifies network data fetching.
-It wraps the JavaScript Fetch API with additional functionalities to make your code more efficient and readable.
+**Simple Fetch** is an object-first promise-based HTTP client for the browser .
+It wraps the JavaScript Fetch API with additional functionalities for efficiency and readability.
+Just supply the objects and that's it!

 ---